 Individuals, families, and communities internalize stigma around substance use.
 It is something that everyone is ashamed to talk about, and that gets in the way of people getting the help they need.
-This has created a health care system that doesn't provide the resources to treat addiction and insurance companies that won't pay for effective treatments.
+This has created a health care system that doesn't provide the resources to treat addiction and insurance companies that won't pay for effective treatments are powerful.
+You respond emotionally to a word based on your association with it, and you can actually see this in the brain, where certain words activate the amygdala [the part of the brain that prepares us to respond to threats].